timothytmzhou/coral/README.md

 Coral
 =====
-Coral is a programming lnaguage under development that aims to combine expressive grammar and the full power of the python standard library.
+Coral is a programming language under development that aims to combine expressive grammar and the full power of the python standard library.